peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 ## Terminology

+Multi-provider setup:
+: A constellation where several providers independently operate authoritative DNS service for a domain, usually for purposes of redundancy.
+This includes setups both with and without DNSSEC.

+Multi-signer setup:
+: A multi-provider setup for a DNSSEC-enabled domain with multiple independent signing entities [@?RFC8901].
+Such a setup may be permanent (for redundancy) or temporary (for continuity of DNSSEC operation while changing the provider of a domain that normally uses a single one).

-The terminology in this document is as defined in [@!RFC7344].
+Otherwise, the terminology in this document is as defined in [@!RFC7344].

 # Processing Requirements